OPSEU Pensions benefits banner

 What if my child is hospitalized after birth?

-If your newborn or newly adopted child is hospitalized, you can choose to claim parental benefits immediately following the child's birth/placement or when he/she comes home from the hospital.
-In either case, you could receive 35 weeks of parental benefits.
-Each week your child is hospitalized extends the period in which you can claim parental benefits, up to a maximum of 104 weeks.
-You must provide a proof of the child's hospitalization.
+If your newborn or newly adopted child is hospitalized, you can choose to claim parental benefits immediately following the child’s birth/placement or when they come home from the hospital.
+In either case, you could

 When will I start receiving my EI Parental Leave Benefits?